-The Plan records and discloses financial assets and liabilities at their fair value and non-financial assets and liabilities approximate fair value.
+The Plan records and discloses certain financial and non-financial assets and liabilities at their fair value.
 The fair value of an asset is the price at which the asset could be sold in an ordinary transaction between unrelated, knowledgeable and willing parties able to engage in the transaction.
 A liability's fair value is defined as the amount that would be paid to transfer the liability to a new obligor in a transaction between such parties, not the amount that would be paid to settle the liability with the creditor.
 Assets and liabilities recorded at fair value are measured using the fair value hierarchy, which prioritizes the inputs used in measuring fair value.
 The levels of the fair value hierarchy are:

-- Level 1: observable inputs such as quoted prices in active markets; - · Level 2: inputs other than quoted prices in active markets that are either directly or indirectly observable; and - Level 3: unobservable inputs for which little or no market data exists, therefore requiring the Plan to develop its own assumptions.
+- Level 1: observable inputs such as quoted prices in active markets; - Level 2: inputs other than quoted prices in active markets that are either directly or indirectly observable; and - Level 3: unobservable inputs for which little or no market data exists, therefore requiring the Plan to develop its own assumptions.
 There were no Level 3 investments in the Plan as of January 31, 2015 or 2014.